OscarArregoces/Atlantis-Backend/README.md

-# 💻 SGI - BackEnd
+# 💻 Atlantis - BackEnd

-SGI - Backend is a backend project for an Inventory Management System (IMS).
+Atlantis - Backend is a backend project for an Inventory Management System (IMS).
 It is a crucial tool for companies that handle physical products.
 It helps to efficiently manage the flow of products, from the acquisition of raw materials to the delivery of finished products.

 ## 📒 Set Up